kisstp2006/LuminaEngine/README.md

 python Setup.py

 # 3. Build and run the Editor
-# Set Editor as startup project → Build → Run
+Set Editor as startup project → Build → Run

-# 4. Open the Sandbox project to play around
+# 4. Select a project
-or..
+Open the Sandbox project to play around or..
-# 4. Open Tools/ProjectConfigurator.py to create a new project.
+Open Tools/ProjectConfigurator.py to create a new project.

 Happy coding!
 ```